Click on a question to view the answer.

 Car repair funds through Semcac vary by county.
 In order to receive assistance for car repair the applicant must have proof of current car insurance and a valid driver’s license.
 Assistance from Semcac must also be arranged prior to the repairs being completed on the vehicle.
-To find out more specific details on receiving car repair assistance through Semcac, and to find out if funding is available in your county contact the Field Service Worker at your local Semcac county office/ contact center.
+To find out more specific details on receiving car repair assistance through Semcac, and to find out if funding is available in your county contact the Case Manager at your local Semcac office/ contact center.

 The Freeborn County Semcac Contact Center/ Semcac office has a Spanish Interpreter.
-She is available Monday through Friday from 9:00 am to noon.
-Arrangements for interpreters to assist with applications for Semcac programs can be made in ALL of our county offices.
+She is available Monday through Thursday from 9:00 am to noon.
+Arrangements for interpreters to assist with applications for Semcac programs can be made in ALL of our county offices- and for all languages.